By Mark Carey

 The bottom line for you is this.
 We are just not at the social pivot point for you to resist the use of confidentiality provisions in settlement agreements, so don’t waste your time arguing about this issue with your former employer.
 But one day confidentiality provisions in employee severance agreements will be banned as a matter of statute and public policy.
 This is a nonpolitical issues, as both liberals and conservatives use confidentiality agreements to conceal the illegal misdeeds of their managers and employees.

-If you need more information about this article or want to discuss your severance agreement with an employment attorney, please call Carey & Associates, P.C. at call (203) 255-4150 or email to email@example.com.
+If you need more information about this article or want to discuss your severance agreement with an employment attorney in Connecticut and New York, please call Carey & Associates, P.C. at call (203) 255-4150.
 Thank you and be safe and well.